Shark Tank Season 16 Episode 11

 View this post on Instagram

-Smith Alan a cowboy with an impressive pitch and product of a portable phone charger did won Barbara Corcoran by the end.
-Tech geeks Jared Ebersole and Luke St Amand presented their brand Lectec which is self-assembled affordable skateboard and bike kits leaving a lasting impressions on the sharks.
+Smith Alan, a cowboy with an impressive pitch and product of a portable phone charger, won Barbara Corcoran by the end.
+Tech geeks Jared Ebersole and Luke St Amand presented their brand Lectec, which is a self-assembled, affordable skateboard and bike kit, leaving a lasting impression on the sharks.

 1. Smith Alan